Hosseinadeli/affinity_attention/README.md

 args.resize – whether to resize the images - only in use when running detr args.coco2017_path  – path to coco, have to be downloaded separately args.dataset_grouping_dir  - this is the folder where the xls files are

-Also a function is included to plot the dots over images.

 utils for display images and dot locations.ipynb : Some useful stuff to play around the display images and plot them.